Renovo Area Library

-Organizations and individuals can hold a meeting in the adult reading room for use in studying, tutoring and group meetings
+The adult reading room is available for use in studying, tutoring and group meetings.

 The Clinton County Community Foundation has provided a number of operating grants and collection and equipment grants have provided resources in genealogy for the local residents and historians through the purchase of microfilm of the local Record and a microfilm reader-printer.

-Special programming is offered for children through seasonal story hours for the young and summer reading programs in the summer.
+Special programming is offered for children through story times for the young and summer learning programs in the summer.